 New Zealand isn’t exactly pushed for space when it comes to public transport, but they still decided to put a railway line right through the middle of an airport anyway.
 The Palmerston North-Gisborne railway line passes right through the middle of Gisborne Airport.
 In fact, steam train tourist trips take place a few times a month on this very railway line.
 See the Gisborne i-SITE for the latest trips.

-On more things to do in Gisborne, take a look at Gisborne – Guide for Backpackers
+On more things to do in Gisborne, take a look at The Complete Guide to Gisborne.

 3. The National Park Boundaries are All Too Obvious